 Another benefit of tracking the lead source is that you find the best channels to promote your campaigns.

-Let’s say that you want to promote your campaigns on Facebook, Twitter, and through a banner ad, and also want to track which marketing channel drives the most form submissions.
+Let’s say that you want to promote your campaigns on Facebook, Twitter, and through a banner ad and track which marketing channel drives the most form submissions.

 The best way to figure it out is by setting up lead source tracking on your site.
 Once you identified your most profitable channel to promote your campaigns, you can use your marketing budget accordingly to yield the best results.